-Cheap Auto Insurance for High-Risk Drivers in 2025 (10 Most Affordable Companies)
+Cheap Auto Insurance for High-Risk Drivers in 2026

 State Farm, Progressive, and AAA offer cheap auto insurance for high-risk drivers that starts at $65 a month.
 State Farm has the lowest rates, while Progressive offers a 30% defensive driving discount.
 AAA supports high-risk drivers with built-in roadside assistance and flexible coverage options.